 Insurers make money by keeping costs high, which allows them to justify price increases which increases the legal percentage they can collect and keep from your premium dollar.
 This is why most insurers are having record profits right now.
-The down side is, they can no longer control the costs as hospital systems have created monopolies in their regions of where they have facilities.
-This has been highly inflationary, especially as they purchase physician practices who are sending patients to hospital based services which are more expensive overall.
+The downside is, they can no longer control the costs as hospital systems have created monopolies in their regions where they have facilities.
+This practice is highly inflationary, especially as they purchase physician practices who are sending patients to hospital-based services which are more expensive overall.
 The government has no clue as the politicians are paid to listen to the concerns the insurance lobby expresses to maintain the status quo.

-If costs go down, so will your premiums and deductibles which is bad for their bottom line, but may force us into a single payor system or a choice to use and expand Medicare as our current system is in crisis.
+If costs go down, so will your premiums and deductibles which is bad for their bottom line, but may force us into a single-payer system or a choice to use and expand Medicare as our current system is in crisis.
 Isn’t it about time we stop listening to health insurers?
-Their method of incentivizing expensive and invasive procedures while minimizing primary care and portal of entry providers such as chiropractors is inflationary, and bad for your health.
+Their method of incentivizing expensive and invasive procedures while minimizing primary care and portal of entry providers such as chiropractors is inflationary and bad for your health.

 Check out Modern Healthcare’s recent article on this.

 Insurers push back on HHS recommendations for non-opioid treatment